tsackton/taelgar/Character Creation Guide.md

 Sample backgrounds for each species are included in the guides for that species.
 ## Languages
+***This is a work in progress and details may change as new areas of the world are explored in play.
+Characters will always have an opportunity to retcon their language choices if elements of this section are revised.***

+All characters start with two languages, usually an appropriate trade language and their native tongue.
+Backgrounds, species traits, and class features can grant additional languages.
+Rare languages require DM permission to learn, unless this is your native language.

+Common languages: Westros, Eastros; Drankorian, Sembaran, Cymean, Chardonian, Dunmari, Vosic; Dwarven, Elvish; Goblin; Sylvan Uncommon languages: Skaegish, Northlander; Stoneborn, Lizardling; Orcish, Giant, Centaur, Draconic; Primodial, Celestial, Shadowkar, Abyssal, Infernal
+Rare languages: Northros; ~Extinct Eastern Language~; Halfling; Deep Speech, Exotic Languages
+### Trade Languages
 Availability of magic and magical communication and travel, while rare, is frequent enough to encourage the spread of common trade tongues.
-In the part of Taelgar that is the focus of this guide, the primary trade tongue spoken is Common, the shared lingua franca of all areas that were at one time under the sphere of influence of the Drankorian empire, and some adjacent areas, including the Dunmari, and most parts of Varstok and Skagenland.
-Many non-human creatures also know Common, which allow communication among creatures of disparate backgrounds.
-At the DM's discretion, conversing in trade tongue may lack nuance, and slightly increase the difficulty of any ability check that relies on clear understanding of meaning. ***This is a work in progress and details may change as new areas of the world are explored in play.
-Characters will always have an opportunity to retcon their language choices if elements of this section are revised.***
+Many non-human creatures also know trade languages, which allow communication among creatures of disparate backgrounds.
+At the DM's discretion, conversing in trade language may lack nuance, and slightly increase the difficulty of any ability check that relies on clear understanding of meaning.

+- **Westros, or Common**: The primary trade tongue shared by all areas that were at one time under the sphere of influence of the Drankorian empire, and some adjacent areas, including Dunmar, and parts of Vostok and Skaerhem.
+- **Eastros**: The primary trade tongue shared by the descendants of the ancient mariner people who settled the Green Sea.
+Most commonly spoken in the eastern half of the Green Sea, but can be heard as far west as Tollen and Cymea.
+- **Northros:** Once the trade language of the first humans to spread across the northwestern part of Taelgar, but now largely forgotten.
-#### Human Languages
+### Human Languages
 * **Drankorian**: The original language of the Drankorian empire.
 While no longer commonly spoken, it is still used as a scholarly language in Chardon and parts of Sembara.
 Drankorian shares an alphabet and some similarities with Sembaran, Chardonian, and Cymean.
 * **Sembaran**: A number of related languages and dialects spoken in Sembara, parts of Vorstok, and Cymea.
 Derived from Drankorian.
 * **Chardonian**: A number of related dialects and languages spoken in Chardon and areas west of mountains.
 Derived from Drankorian.
 * **Cymean**: A number of related dialects and languages spoken on the Cymean peninsula and along the coast of the Green Sea south of Cymea.
 * **Dunmari**: A number of related languages derived from a southern tongue, unrelated to Drankorian, and spoken primarily in Dunmar.
 Adopted the Drankorian alphabet, however.
 * **\<Unnamed Eastern Language>:** The language of the original people to settle the Green Sea.
 While now largely extinct, this alphabet lives on in the languages derived from it.
 * **Skaegish**: A group of ancient languages spoken by the Skaer.
 Uses the same writing as old languages in Tywingha and highland areas of Sembara, although those old languages are largely extinct.
-Uses the Eastern alphabet.
+Uses the Eastros/Eastern alphabet.
-* **Highlander**: A number of related languages spoken by some of the highlanders and in the far north of Vostok.
+* **Vosic**: A number of related languages spoken by some of the highlanders and in the far north of Vostok.
 Related to Skaegish, but has diverged significantly.
-Uses the Eastern alphabet.
+Uses the Eastros/Eastern alphabet.
-* **Northlander**: A number of related ancient languages spoken by the original inhabitants of the lands west of the mountains, still spoken by a number of Northerlander communities.
+* **Northlander**: A number of related ancient languages spoken by the original inhabitants of the lands west of the mountains, still spoken by a number of Northerlander communities, primarly the Mawar and the Deno'qai, who speak distinct, but mutually intelligible, dialects.
-#### Non-Human Languages
+### Non-Human Languages
 * **Elder tongues**: The Elder Folk, created by the Embodied Gods, were endowed with language and writing by their creators.
 While some of these languages are commonly learned by non-native speakers, others are mysterious.
     * **Dwarvish:** The language of the dwarves, uses a runic script, often learned by outsiders and traders who want to engage in commerce with the dwarven kingdoms.
     * **Elvish:** The language of the elves, and often associated with magic.
 Frequently learned by scholars of magic or history.